Elopement in Sicily: The Complete Guide for Couples Who Want Something Extraordinary

 An elopement in Ortigia feels genuinely timeless.
 The Piazza del Duomo at golden hour, with the cathedral glowing gold and the square almost empty, is one of the most extraordinary ceremony settings in all of Europe.
 The waterfront at Lungomare Ortigia at dawn — before the tourists arrive — is simply extraordinary.

-For couples who want history, depth and the feeling of standing inside something ancient — Ortigia is the answer.
+For couples who want history, depth and the feeling of standing inside something ancient, Ortigia is the answer.

 Scala dei Turchi

+One of the most visually dramatic landscapes in all of Sicily — and arguably in all of Italy.
+The Scala dei Turchi is a natural staircase of brilliant white marl rock that descends into a turquoise sea near Agrigento, on Sicily's southern coast.
 The contrast between the white rock, the deep blue water and the sky — particularly at golden hour — produces footage unlike anything else on the island.
 It is a location that works purely on visual impact: no architecture, no history, just the raw, surreal beauty of the Sicilian coastline.
+For couples who want an elopement film that is cinematic in the most literal sense — bold, graphic and visually extraordinary — the Scala dei Turchi is incomparable.

 Mount Etna

+An elopement on an active volcano.
+If that sentence resonates with you, you already know that Mount Etna is your location.
 The lunar landscapes of the volcanic summit — black lava fields, craters, ancient lava flows frozen in time — create a visual language that is unlike anything else in Sicily or in Europe.
 The contrast between the raw volcanic landscape and the tenderness of two people choosing each other is one of the most powerful visual ideas we can imagine.
+Etna works in every season.
+In summer, the views extend across the entire island; in winter, the snow-capped summit against a clear Sicilian sky is extraordinary.
+The altitude also means the light is different — sharper, cleaner and more directional than at sea level.
+For couples who want something truly unique — an elopement that nobody else has and nobody else could — Etna is your answer.

 Taormina

+Taormina needs little introduction as a wedding destination — but for an elopement, the town offers something that large weddings cannot access: complete intimacy.
+The ancient Greek Theatre with Mount Etna in the background.
+The terraces of the historic centre overlooking Isola Bella and the Ionian coast.
+The cobblestone streets of Corso Umberto in the early morning.
+For two people and a camera, the town is extraordinary.
 An elopement in Taormina also allows you to stay in some of Sicily's finest hotels — Belmond Grand Hotel Timeo, San Domenico Palace Four Seasons — and integrate the experience of the town into your celebration in a way that a large group simply cannot.

 Savoca